englishextra/iframe-lightbox/README.md

 ### Setup

-`class` is not required.
-They are used here to select elements.
+`class` is not required. `iframe-lightbox-link` is used here to select elements.
 You may use some other method for elements selection.

 `data-src` is another method to get the source URL when you do not want the link to lead to some real URL.